-The simplest form of read/write memory is a single read/write register, say of type D (for data), with arbitrary initial value.
+The simplest form of read/write memory is a single read/write register, say of type v (for value), with arbitrary initial value.
 The following Spec module describes this:

 '''

-MODULE Register [D] EXPORT Read, Write =
+MODULE Register [V] EXPORT Read, Write =

 '''

-Now we give a specification for a simple addressable memory with elements of type D. This is like a collection of read/write registers, one for each address in a set A. In other words, it's a function from addresses to data values.
+Now we give a spec for a simple addressable memory with elements of type v.
+This is like a collection of read/write registers, one for each address in a set A. In other words, it's a function from addresses to data values.
 For variety, we include new Reset and Swap operations in addition to Read and Write.

 '''

-MODULE Memory [A, D] EXPORT Read, Write, Reset, Swap =
+MODULE Memory [A, V] EXPORT Read, Write, Reset, Swap =

 '''

-'''

-TYPE M = A -> D

-VAR m := Init()
+''' TYPE M = A -> V VAR m := Init()